Sveino/Inst4CIM-KG/rdfs-improved/README.md

 https://robot.obolibrary.org/ .
 Download `robot.jar` from the [ROBOT releases](https://github.com/ontodev/robot/releases) page
 - By the OBO Foundry
 - Used by EDM Council.
 Elisa: I don’t know how well it works on RDF alone, mainly because I haven’t attempted to use it for that, but it works well as a companion tool to the RDF Toolkit
-- Used in the [Emacs Literate Ontology Tool](https://github.com/johanwk/elot/) by Johan Wolter Kluwer (DNV) and Vladimir Alexiev (Ontotext)
+- Used in the [Emacs Literate Ontology Tool](https://github.com/johanwk/elot/) by Johan Wolter Kluwer (DNV) and Vladimir Alexiev (Ontotext).
+  This tool is used in the development of the Industrial Data Ontology.
 - Axiomatic diff
 - Output Turtle
 - Run SPARQL and capture results